PKPublicCode/SecuredApi/Docs/Product/routing.md

 Actions executed before proceeding to nested route or route group.
 If any of conditional actions failed (returned false), execution is stopped and execution fallbacks to onRequestErrorActions

 ### onRequestErrorActions
 Executed if one of the conditional actions interrupted execution (action returned false), e.g. IP is not whitelisted.
-All actions should be non-conditional actions to avoid side-effects
+If conditional action returns false during processing of onRequestErrorActions actions, then behaviour is the same and execution is interrupted.

 ### onRequestSuccessActions
 Executed if all actions proceeded succesfully (actions returnned true)